 Through this memorandum I am announcing a limited update and revision of the existing guidance entitled "The Incorporation of Water Treatment Effects on Pesticide Removal and Transformations in Food Quality Protection Act (FQPA) Drinking Water Exposure Assessments".
-The revised document is dated August 18,2011 and will be made available on the Environmental Fate and Effects Division's Water Models webpage.
+The revised document is dated August 18,2011 and will be made available [on the Models for Pesticide Risk Assessment] webpage.
 Revisions reflect an error-only review of the original document and a limited update in the literature review section on treatment processes removing pesticides (Section 24(b) 1).
 A partial listing of the revisions is provided in Attachment 1.
 Updated content is limited and only includes additional information on oxon formation during disinfection of waters containing organophosphate pesticides.
 The guidance discusses how EFED considers and uses data on pesticide removal resulting from drinking water treatment processes.
 It does not discuss study protocols designed to capture such information, nor does it discuss how EFED will evaluate pesticide chemical structure information to predict potential formation of transformation products of concern during the treatment process.
 Guidance on these topics is under development.

 In general, any drinking water modeling that begins on or after the week of August 29,2011 and addresses removal of pesticides resulting from drinking water treatment should be conducted after review and consistent with "The Incorporation of Water Treatment Effects on Pesticide Removal and Transformations in Food Quality Protection Act (FQPA) Drinking Water Exposure Assessments" document dated August 18, 2011.